hellojxt/CatGPT/README.md

 python web.py username port
 ```
 and then go to `http://localhost:port` in your browser.
+For windows users, you need to run windows-cmd-run.bat instead.

 Special feature
 - You can click the cat icon to change the system prompt.
 - You can use the slider to change the temperature/Top-P/presence penalty (larger values will make the model more creative, but also more likely to generate nonsense).
 - You can click the Render/Source button to switch between the rendered and source code of the page.